New Student Advisement & Course Registration

 - You should immediately inform the Admissions Office of your desire to change majors (assuming you have not yet started school at SUNY Plattsburgh).
 Once you change your major, you should also contact the chairperson of your new department in order to ensure you are dropped from introductory courses in your old major and registered for those in your new major.

-May I Make Changes to My Schedule That My Advisor/Department Chair Suggested?
+May I Make Changes to the Courses That My Department Chair Picked for Me?
 OR

 You Sent Me My Schedule and There are Some Things I’d Like to Change.
 Is That Possible?

-- If there is a course that you absolutely do not wish to take, you may drop it and register for another available course.
+- If there is a course that you absolutely do not wish to take, you may use Banner online registration on your own to drop it and register for another available course.

 - However, it is not advisable to disturb your schedule by modifying it too much — unless absolutely necessary.

-- Adding and dropping courses takes place online on BannerWeb, available on MyPlattsburgh.
+- Adding and dropping courses takes place online on BannerWeb starting in late June for transfer students with a PIN code.
+This will be available on MyPlattsburgh.
 For access, view the Computing & Media Services information on NetIDs and passwords.

 I’m in Some Courses but I Don’t Know What They’re About.